 The best formatted email in the world won’t matter if you don’t have valuable content to share.
 Your audience craves variety and content that feels relevant to them.

-So what kind of content should you be sharing in your nonprofit email newsletter and blog to keep your audience in touch and interested?
+So what kind of creative content should you be sharing in your nonprofit email newsletter and blog to keep your audience in touch and interested?

 1. Share Updates About Your Organization